Please click here for a map view of approved projects. (The map has a search function.)

 Total Project Cost: £8,440

-Repair, Conservation & Interpretation of the Medieval Lennel Kirk - Coldstream's Heritage Ltd (ongoing)
+Repair, Conservation & Interpretation of the Medieval Lennel Kirk - Coldstream's Heritage Ltd (completed)

 Restoration of this important medieval kirk, on the outskirts of Coldstream, has been wholeheartedly embraced by the community of Coldstream, who have set up Coldstream's Heritage Ltd to oversee the work.